PsychoCod3r/Unix-Expansion-Pack/README.md

 ## Included commands:

-`calendar-cpp`: Adds full CPP capabilities to the BSD `calendar` program so you can use macros with arguments and other features not normally accessible in `calendar`.
+`calendar-cpp`: Adds full CPP capabilities to the BSD `calendar` program.
 You can alias the `calendar` command to this script, although the options may be somewhat different.

 `factorial`: Arbitrary precision factorial calculator - takes a positive integer of any size as its argument and computes the factorial.
 (Anything other than a positive integer causes an error.)